 Frontal balding is one of the most distressing yet common types of hair loss.
 12% of healthy men under 50 are said to have moderate to extensive frontal baldness [1].

-- the causes of frontal balding
+• The causes of frontal balding

-- how to treat frontal balding.
+• How to treat frontal baldness.

 Symptoms of frontal balding

-Frontal balding is characterised by hair loss along the hairline and temples.
+Frontal balding is characterised by hair loss along the frontal hairline and temples.
 Some people may see hair loss on just one side of the head.

 There are several potential causes of frontal hair loss.
 Here are some of the most common.